 At the point of launching, many photographers stay stuck in behind-the-scenes, preparatory work, constantly tweaking and perfecting… Messing around with editing presets, endlessly tinkering with their website, scrolling social media for ‘inspiration’… But the problem with this is it will never earn you a living as these actions don’t actually make you any money.
 You have to push past this, start growing your audience and actually selling your services to them.

 The thing that stops people moving into these stages is ALWAYS mindset and confidence, worrying that their work isn’t good enough, feeling like they’re not a ‘proper’ photographer, finding it terrifying putting themselves out there incase no one likes what they do, worrying that more experienced photographers will think they’re silly.

 If this sounds like you, first of all, DON’T WORRY!
 The fact is that almost ALL photographers feel this way when they start out.
 I certainly did.
 It’s natural and it’s normal.
 So don’t go beating yourself up about it.
 But now that we’ve acknowledged it and forgiven ourselves for it, let’s push past it!
-Here are 7 basic tips and mindset shifts that really helped me to get out of my own way, that hopefully will help you to do the same so that you have the confidence to push your business forward.
+Here I share some basic tips and mindset shifts that really helped me to get out of my own way, that hopefully will help you to do the same so that you have the confidence to push your business forward.

 1) Believe in the value of what you do

 Take time to really explore the value, benefit and deeper purpose of what you do – your ‘why’.
 Connect clearly with your ideal client and their needs, desires and struggles – make sure they understand that what you offer supports them with all of these things, and make sure that YOU understand it too.